-mportant information for 2023-24 1
+Important information for 2024-25 1

 How to submit the paper choices 1

-2023-24 Available Papers 1
+2024-25 Available Papers 1

 Politics and International Relations 2

 The Politics of the Future, 1880-2080 2

 For HSPS Part IIB: 2

-For History & Politics Part II 3
+For History & Politics Part II: 3

 Paper Combinations 4

 Politics and International Relations Paper Descriptions 5

 POL6: Statistics and Methods in Politics and International Relations 5

 POL9: Conceptual issues in politics and international relations 5

 POL10: The History of Political Thought from c.1700-c.1890 6

 POL11: Political Philosophy & the History of Political Thought Since c.1890 6

-POL12: The Politics of the Middle East 7
+POL12: The Politics of Conflict and Peace 7

 POL13: British and European Politics 8

 POL14: International Security 8

 POL15: The Politics of Africa 9

 POL16: The Politics of Global China 10

-POL17: Politics and Gender 11
+POL17: Politics and Religion 9

-POL18: The Politics of the International Economy 12
+POL18: The Politics of the International Economy 10

-POL19: Themes and Issues in Politics and International Relations 12
+POL19: Themes and Issues in Politics and International Relations

 POL20: The Politics of Latin America 13

-POL21: The Politics of the Future, 1880-2080 13
+POL21: The Politics of the Future, 1880-2080 11

-POL22: Politics and Public Policy 14
+POL22: Politics and Public Policy 12

-History Paper 6: States between states: The history of international political thought from t Roman Empire to the early nineteenth century
+History Paper 6: States between states: The history of international political thought from Roman Empire to the early nineteenth century

-History and Philosophy of Science Paper 5: Epistemology and Metaphysics of Science 15
+History and Philosophy of Science Paper 5: Epistemology and Metaphysics of Science Bookmark not defined.
+Error!

-History and Philosophy of Science Paper 6: Ethics and Politics of Science, Technology and M
+History and Philosophy of Science Paper 6: Ethics and Politics of Science, Technology an

-Economics Paper 8: History and Philosophy of Economics
+Economics Paper 8: History and Philosophy of Economics 14

-The Cold War and Its Aftermath in East Asia, EAS 2
+The Cold War and Its Aftermath in East Asia, EAS 2 15

-The Cold war and its Aftermath in East Asia, EAS 2 10
+Administrators 16

-Important information for 2023-24
+Important information for 2024-25